fauno/hacking/README.markdown

 'git' is an unprivileged user.
 If you know how to skip this and gain access to our servers be kind and let us now ;)

-## Why?

-Gitosis broke once and was never fixed.
-We didn't need gitosis' granular permissions anyway.
-Now Parabola hackers can add new hackers!